 Address: 79 Cumberland Street, Charleston, SC 29401

-As one of the oldest public buildings in the Carolinas, The Powder Magazine was used to store gunpowder during colonial times.
-With its long history of war and conflict, it’s no surprise that it’s also said to be haunted.
-The spirits of soldiers who fought during the Revolutionary War are believed to still linger here.
-Some have claimed to see figures in old military uniforms, hear disembodied voices, and feel sudden cold drafts while exploring this small but significant building.
+As one of the oldest public buildings in the Carolinas, The Powder Magazine once stored gunpowder during colonial times.
+War and conflict shaped its past, and many believe soldiers from the Revolutionary War never truly left.
+Visitors have reported seeing figures dressed in period uniforms, hearing disembodied voices, and feeling sudden cold drafts inside the building.

 Charleston’s haunted history is all around you during your stay at The Restoration Hotel.
-Whether you’re intrigued by eerie encounters or just curious about the city’s darker past, these haunted spots are sure to give you a thrilling experience.
-After your ghostly adventure, return to the comfort of your room for a warm drink and a cozy night, far away from the city’s restless spirits.
-Book Now
+Whether you seek eerie encounters or simply want to explore the city’s darker past, these legendary locations promise a thrilling experience.
+After your ghostly adventures, return to the warmth and comfort of your suite for a cozy night—safely removed from the city’s restless spirits.